Learn How to Save Money While Paying off Your Credit Card

 Here are the three other effective ways to tackle credit card debt:

-• Pay off the credit card with the lowest balance first.
+- Pay off the credit card with the lowest balance first.

 This advice is based on the notion that you will feel great about paying off credit cards with small balances, and will be so excited the momentum will carry over to paying off cards with larger balances.
-By having fewer bills you minimize the possibility of missing payment due dates that can result in late fees or higher penalty interest rates.
+By having fewer bills you minimize the possibility of missing payment due dates that can result in late fees or higher penalty interest rates. - Pay off the card with the highest interest rate first, regardless of the size of the balance.

 You will save the most money using this strategy--though your actual savings amount will depend on the interest rate for each account.
-Start by paying as much as you can toward the card with the highest interest rate, and when you have paid off that card, move on to the next card, and so on.
+Start by paying as much as you can toward the card with the highest interest rate, and when you have paid off that card, move on to the next card, and so on. - Strategically pay down your balances to improve your credit score.

 With this method, you look at your available credit lines on each account and you work to reduce each of your balances to below 30% of your available credit, or even lower if you can afford it.
 This can boost your credit score, since a high balance relative to your credit limit is an important factor in determining your FICO credit score.
 If you have generous credit lines, you may not need to consider this approach.